 We don’t step into the possibilities and capabilities that are inside us.

-When we approach life this way, it creates a self-reinforcing feedback loop that can lead to withdrawal, self-consciousness, severe anxiety, and feelings of rejection and social isolation.
+When we approach life this way, it creates a self-reinforcing feedback loop that can lead to withdrawal, self-consciousness, anxiety, and feelings of rejection and social isolation.

 You might find that once this loop is reinforced, it is very difficult to build back your self-worth because it has been so deeply ingrained in your brain.